 The NJDOE awarded Montclair State University/PRISM a 3-year Math Science Partnership grant to fund improvement of mathematics education which is in alignment with the Common Core.
-Approximately 70 teachers representing seven districts will be provided professional development either through a 2-week Grades 5-8 Mathematics Summer Institute or by enrolling in the Teaching Middle Grades Mathematics Certificate program at MSU.
+Approximately 70 teachers representing seven districts were provided professional development either through a 2-week Grades 5-8 Mathematics Summer Institute or by enrolling in the Teaching Middle Grades Mathematics Certificate program at MSU.

 CUSP School Districts

 Mathematics Summer Institute Pathway

-Summer 2015 will address the following Common Core content strands: Measurement and Data, Geometry, and Statistics and Probability.
-In addition, the Mathematical Practices will permeate throughout the program.
-Elements of the summer institute include teachers as learners, content-driven sessions in which the facilitators model pedagogical approaches through content, and reflections and debriefings about learner and teacher experiences.
-Activities will involve teachers exploring rich mathematics content, justifying mathematical thinking, asking questions of each other, and doing hands-on, content-driven activities.
-Towards the end of the summer institute, teachers will develop an action plan that will help them investigate a particular content area and pedagogical practice they would like to focus on improving throughout the academic year.
-These action plans will become the basis of the academic year support and will be embedded in the follow-up workshop sessions and online collaborations.
+Summer 2015 addressed the following Common Core content strands: Measurement and Data, Geometry, and Statistics and Probability.
+In addition, the Mathematical Practices permeated throughout the program.
+Elements of the summer institute included teachers as learners, content-driven sessions in which the facilitators modeled pedagogical approaches through content, and reflections and debriefings about learner and teacher experiences.
+Activities involved teachers exploring rich mathematics content, justifying mathematical thinking, asking questions of each other, and doing hands-on, content-driven activities.
+Toward the end of the summer institute, teachers developed action plans that would help them investigate a particular content area and pedagogical practice they would like to focus on improving throughout the academic year.
+These action plans became the basis of the academic year support and were embedded in the follow-up workshop sessions and online collaborations.

-Teachers will come together three times during the school year (October, January, March) for all-day follow-up sessions.
-Districts will be reimbursed for the substitute cost through the grant.
-These sessions will be driven by needs that the teachers identifyied at the conclusion of the Summer Institute and by their action plans.
+Teachers came together three times during the school year (October, January, March) for all-day follow-up sessions.
+Districts were reimbursed for the substitute cost through the grant.
+These sessions were driven by needs that the teachers identifyied at the conclusion of the Summer Institute and by their action plans.